Blendify/blender-manual/blender_docs/manual/render/blender_render/textures/nodes/introduction.rst

 a texture that defines both a diffuse (color) map and a normal map.
 This can be done by:

-- Create two texture slots in the texture list, and set them to the same texture data-block.
+#.
+Create two texture slots in the texture list, and set them to the same texture data-block.
-- Add two *Output* nodes to the node tree, and type new names into their *Name* text-boxes: e.g. "Diffuse" for one and "Normal" for the other.
+#.
+Add two *Output* nodes to the node tree,
+   and type new names into their *Name* text-boxes: e.g. "Diffuse" for one and "Normal" for the other.
-- Underneath the texture list view in the texture panel, a selector with the names of the outputs are shown.
+#.
+Underneath the texture list view in the texture panel, a selector with the names of the outputs are shown.
-  For each entry in the texture list, select the desired output by changing the menu entry e.g. set on to *Diffuse* and the other to *Normal*).
+   For each entry in the texture list, select the desired output by changing the menu entry (e.g. set on to *Diffuse* and the other to *Normal*).

 These named outputs could be used, when the material is defined with Material Nodes.
 In this case, Texture Channels are probably not used.
 Instead, insert the